ahh1539/WebCheckers/docs/DesignDoc.md

 ### MVP Features
 > _Provide a list of top-level Epics and/or Stories of the MVP._
+The application will allow different users to sign in and play a game of checkers over the web.
+A user may choose an opponent from a list of available players, and the 2 players will be sent to a game of checkers.
+The game plays according to the American rules, except that the most complex move available must be made at each turn.
+Moving regular pieces and kings works the same as in the classic American rules.
+A winner is declared when one player captures all of their opponent's pieces or one player forces their opponent into a position where they have no valid moves available.
+Either player can resign from the game during their turn.

 ### Roadmap of Enhancements
-Spectator: add ability for other signed in users to spectate games
+_Spectator: add ability for other signed in users to spectate games

-Replay: ability for user to be able to watch previous games so that they can learn from their mistakes
+Replay: ability for user to be able to watch previous games so that they can learn from their mistakes_